 There’s no place like home!
 Begin your journey from right here on Earth as we venture from the museum for a whirlwind trip through the solar system.
 Take an unforgettable tour through our cosmic neighborhood as you explore the craters of Mercury, stormy Neptune and discover why Earth is so unique.
-The adventure does not end there as we explore nebulae and star clusters of our Milky Way and our galaxy neighbors in space.
+The adventure does not end there as we explore nebulae and star clusters of our Milky Way Galaxy.
 (General Audience)

-Explore our night sky as never before!
+Explore our night sky.
 Take a tour of the skies and discover the constellations, planets, nebulae and other stunning night sky objects that can be seen in the night sky.
-Spectacular video imagery will bring viewers up close to black holes, star-forming nebulae and more, showing the newest discoveries in astrophysics while instilling a sense of wonder about our universe.
+Video imagery will bring viewers up close to black holes, star-forming nebulae and more, showing discoveries in astrophysics while instilling a sense of wonder about our universe.
 (General Audience)

 What does it take to become an astronaut?
 This planetarium show takes you from Earth into space … and beyond!
-The program will be followed by a brief tour of the night sky, using the planetarium’s Zeiss star projector.
-(General Audience)
+The program is followed by a brief tour of the night sky, using the planetarium’s Zeiss star projector.
+(Family audience)

 NASA’s Journey to Mars

 NASA wants you to be part of the Journey to Mars.
 Join us on a monumental journey of a lifetime to extend the frontiers of human exploration, gaze across alien landscapes and see our Sunrise over new horizons.
 Join us for NASA’s JOURNEY TO MARS then return to Earth to gaze into the night sky to see what is visible throughout the year.
-This new show uses the full dome system and Zeiss star projector.
-(General Audience)
+The program is followed by a brief tour of the night sky using the planetarium’s Zeiss star projector.
+(General audience)

 Solar System Oasis

 Take a voyage through our Solar System in search of water, the key ingredient to life on Earth.
-The program will be followed by a brief tour of the night sky, using the planetarium’s Zeiss star projector.
-(General Audience)
+The program is followed by a brief tour of the night sky using the planetarium’s Zeiss star projector.
+(General audience)

 Two Small Pieces of Glass

 From the moons of Jupiter to the rings of Saturn and the structure of galaxies, this show explores how telescopes have helped us understand our place in space and how they continue to expand our understanding of the cosmos.
-The program will be followed by a brief tour of the night sky, using the planetarium’s Zeiss star projector.
-(General Audience)
+The program is followed by a brief tour of the night sky using the planetarium’s Zeiss star projector.
+(General audience)

 The Cormack Planetarium

-In 1993, the Cormack Planetarium completed its first major renovation since its construction in 1953.
-The Planetarium features a state-of-the-art Zeiss star projector and an enlarged domed ceiling on which the stars are projected.
+The Cormack Planetarium is named after Maribelle Cormack, former museum director responsible for fundraising and establishing of Providence’s own planetarium that opened in 1953.
+The original star projector was a Spitz A-1 model.
+Only 30 were produced between 1949 and 1954.
+The original projector is on exhibit at the museum.
+In 1993, the planetarium completed its first major renovation since its construction in 1953.
+The Planetarium features a Zeiss star projector and an enlarged domed ceiling on which the stars are projected.
 In 2008, the planetarium upgraded its multi-media capabilities.
 In 2012, the planetarium received a full dome projection system.